bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 ![[pprog-exs-fjp.png]]

-Cosensus Protocol:

-Valid :: one of the submitted
+Cosensus Protocol has to be:

-Wait-free :: finite time to conclusion
+{1: valid}, {2: wait-free, finite time } :: finite time to conclusion
 Consistent :: all agree on the same